This information will help you understand hair loss during cancer treatment.

 Some people will experience hair thinning rather than hair loss.
 Hair thinning is when your hair feels and looks thinner in texture.
 Talk with your healthcare team about what to expect after your chemotherapy or radiation therapy.

 Once your treatments have stopped, your hair should begin to grow back.
 Hair regrowth can take 3 to 5 months.
-Your hair may have a different texture or a color.
-In rare cases, your hair will not grow out as fully as it did before.
+When your hair grows back, it may have a different texture or color.
+In rare cases, your hair won’t grow back as fully as it did before.

-There is a very small risk that your hair will not grow back after radiation therapy to the head.Back to top
+There is a very small risk that your hair won’t grow back after radiation therapy to your head.Back to top

 Caring For Your Hair and Head